PostHog/posthog.com/contents/blog/ab-testing-guide-for-engineers.md

 1. YOLO every change and hope they have the desired impact.
 2. Track user metrics and run A/B tests to verify your changes have the desired effect.

 One is easier than other, but the easy way rarely works in the long term.
 This guide is for software engineers who are just getting started with A/B testing.
-In it, you'll learn
+In it, you'll learn:

 - How to devise good A/B tests
 - How to implement and monitor your tests
 - How to analyze your results (statistically significant, or not)

-We'll also cover some frequently answered questions, such as when you _shouldn't_ run A/B tests, and there's a simple [A/B test launch checklist]((#launch-checklist)) you can use when you run your own tests.
+We'll also cover some frequently answered questions, such as when you _shouldn't_ run A/B tests, and we've added a simple [A/B test launch checklist]((#launch-checklist)) you can use when you run your own tests.

 ## How A/B testing works

+Feel free to skip this if you already understand the basics, but here's a quick ELI5 for newcomers.

 In A/B testing, you first decide on a goal metric and what change you'd like to see.
 For example, you may to increase conversion rate or decrease customer churn rate.